Finding the Best Places to Retire Since 2006!

 Is Arizona Considered Tax Friendly for Retirement?
 Yes

-Notes: Benson does not ooze charm, but it has grown by 25% within the last couple of decades and is starting to attract people who work on Tucson's eastern edge.
-The Union Pacific Railroad now runs through town, and train whistles often blow.
-Many residents are of the Mormon faith.
+Notes: Benson does not ooze charm but is starting to attract people who work on Tucson's eastern edge.
+The Union Pacific Railroad now runs through town, and train whistles are often heard.
+Many residents belong to the Church of Jesus Christ of Latter Day Saints.

 Recommended as a Retirement Spot?
 Yes, but the distance to an accredited hospital should be weighed.